eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Possible values: `ByValue`, `ByReference`
 Default value: `ByReference`

-Variable: `VERIFIER_JWK_EMBED`
-Description: How the Ephemeral Keys used for Authorization Response Encryption will be provided in Authorization Requests
-Possible values: `ByValue`, `ByReference`
-Default value: `ByReference`

 Variable: `VERIFIER_PRESENTATIONDEFINITION_EMBED`
 Description: How Presentation Definitions will be provided in Authorization Requests
 Possible values: `ByValue`, `ByReference`